Skip to main content

 • --node-offset: Your node’s offset within the cluster

-Only one node needs to run this command.
+All nodes need to run this command.
 The CLI will automatically fetch all node BLS public keys from the cluster and aggregate them.

 Step 8: Deploy Your Node